juliogomez/devops/README.md

 * Customize the kubernetes manifests to use the new image.
 * Update the application deployments in the k8s cluster, so they use the newly generated image.

-For each one of these phases you will need to provide some relevant information in order to automate its activities.
+And of course you will need to provide some relevant information for the pipeline to be able to execute all of these actions.
 As long as this type of information should not be in clear text, you will have to provision it as _secrets_ in [GitHub](https://github.com/).
 Just login there with your username and password, click on your code repo (i.e. *myhero_ui*), go to _Settings_, click on _Secrets and variables_ - _Actions_, and then _New repository secret_.

 For Dockerhub login you will need to create the following secrets, with the appropriate values for your own account:
 * DOCKER_USERNAME